A Dynamic Penalty Function Approach for Constraints-Handling in Reinforcement Learning: Introduction

 \section{Introduction}

-Most sequential decision making problems posed for scheduling, planning, and control involve constraints that should be respected, more or less on a strict basis.
+Sequential decision-making problems such as scheduling, planning, and control involve constraints that should be respected.
 When the state space system model is available, the optimization problem can be formulated as follows: